danielfsbarreto/crew_auditor/README.md

 $ crewai run
 ```

-This command initializes the crew_auditor_enhancing_code_quality_with_crewai Crew, assembling the agents and assigning them tasks as defined in your configuration.
+This command initializes the crew_auditor Crew, assembling the agents and assigning them tasks as defined in your configuration.

 This example, unmodified, will run the create a `report.md` file with the output of a research on LLMs in the root folder.

 ## Understanding Your Crew

-The crew_auditor_enhancing_code_quality_with_crewai Crew is composed of multiple AI agents, each with unique roles, goals, and tools.
+The crew_auditor Crew is composed of multiple AI agents, each with unique roles, goals, and tools.
 These agents collaborate on a series of tasks, defined in `config/tasks.yaml`, leveraging their collective skills to achieve complex objectives.
 The `config/agents.yaml` file outlines the capabilities and configurations of each agent in your crew.

 ## Support